shenwei356/kmcp/docs/tutorial/profiling/index.md

     the false positive rate.
 3. We also use the two-stage taxonomy assignment algorithm in [MegaPath](https://doi.org/10.1186/s12864-020-06875-6) to reduce the false positive of ambiguous matches.
+    You can also disable this step by the flag `--no-amb-corr`.
+    If the first stage produces thousands of candidates, you can also use the flag `--no-amb-corr` to reduce analysis time.
 4. Multi-aligned queries are proportionally assigned to references with a similar strategy in [Metalign](https://doi.org/10.1186/s13059-020-02159-0).
 5. Input files are parsed 4 times, therefore STDIN is not supported.